Revisiting: “Kellys Family Too Boring”

 Regards—- Dr. Neeraj Gupta

-Cinchona is also known as China.
+Cinchona is also known as “China”–not to be confused with the country.
 I thought for sure that as soon as everyone saw “malaria”, they would think of China immediately.
 Remember?
 This was the first homeopathic remedy!
 And how did Hahnemann discover it?
-He was translating Dr. Cullen’s Materia Medica and because Cullen claimed China (quinine) could cure malaria because of its bitter properties, Hahnemann became incredulous!
+He was translating Cullen’s Materia Medica and because Cullen claimed China (quinine) could cure malaria because of its bitter properties, Hahnemann became incredulous!
 Nonsense, he thought, there are herbs much more astringent than China and they can’t touch malaria!
-It was then that Hahnemann decided to do an incredible thing: He took Peruvian Bark (China) to see what would happen!
-As it turned out, he broke out into chills and fever and he said oh my God, look at this!
+It was then that Hahnemann decided to do an unexpected thing: He took Peruvian Bark (China) to see what it would cause!
+As it turned out, he broke out into chills and fever!
+His conclusion?
 China cures malaria because it’s LIKE malaria!
+And that was the beginning of homeopathy.

 So, this is one of the most famous stories in homeopathy.
 Also, the rubrics: